Sheyiforreal/alx-system_engineering-devops/0x00-shell_basics/README.md

-create a script that copies html files from the current working directoryto the parent of the working directory
+create a script that creates a directory